ufobat/perl6-DBIx-NamedQueries/README.md

         },
     );

-And now the namedquery instnce is writing the table users with the predefined SQL-Statement
+And now the namedquery instance is writing the table users with the predefined SQL-Statement

     $namedqueries.write( 'test/create' );